AdobeDocs/experience-platform.en/help/dashboards/permissions.md

 There are two main permissions that are required to access dashboards within Experience Platform.
 These permissions are:

 * **View License Usage Dashboard**: This permission allows users read-only access to the license usage dashboard within the Experience Platform UI.
-* **Manage Standard Dashboards**: This permission allows users to view the widget library, create new custom widgets, archive custom widgets, and add custom attributes that are not yet in the data warehouse.
+* **Manage Standard Dashboards**: This permission allows users to add custom attributes that are not yet in the data warehouse.

 The following steps will show you how to add these permissions using Admin Console.